 Industrial Designer

-Graphic design professionals employed as industrial designers help design and develop manufactured products of all kinds, particularly their functionality and appearance.
-Specific tasks include consulting with supervisors and clients to determine design requirements, researching the various ways products will be used, creating preliminary sketches and product prototypes, and using modeling software for product design.
+Graphic design professionals employed as industrial designers help create and develop manufactured products of all kinds, particularly in regard to their functionality and appearance.
+Specific tasks include consulting with supervisors and clients to determine design requirements, researching the various ways products will be used, creating preliminary sketches and product prototypes, and using modeling software for product design and manufacturing.

 Source: Bureau of Labor Statistics, 2019